darkfrostx-cmd/Adxsall/README.md

 npm run dev
 ```

 The server listens on [http://localhost:3000](http://localhost:3000), serves the UI assets, and exposes `/api/fetch` for proxied ADXS requests.
+It binds to all local interfaces, so you can also reach it from other devices on your network by replacing `localhost` with your machine's IP address.
 Leave this terminal window running while you use the app.

+> **Mobile tip:** Termux on Android can run the helper server directly on your phone.
+The interface is fully responsive and supports narrow screens.

 ## 3. Open the UI